ben2002chou/audioset-processing-fix/README.md

 - `remove_union.py`: Removes entries present in one CSV file that also appear in another.
 - `remove_corrupted_files.py`: Deletes corrupted or invalid files from a specified directory.
 - `filter_json.py`: Filters entries in a JSON file based on the existence of corresponding video files in a directory.

-These scripts are designed for ease of use and can be run from the command line with customizable arguments for specific file paths and other parameters.
+- `update_datafiles.py`: Updates training datafiles (json format) after removal of corrupted files

+Running remove_corrupted_missing.sh will remove all videos that are corrupted and cannot be extracted.
+You have to change the file directories to your own.